MG Software.

 Frequently asked questions

-The key records are: A record (maps domain to IPv4 address), AAAA (IPv6), CNAME (alias to another domain), MX (mail server), TXT (verification, SPF, DKIM, DMARC), and NS (nameserver delegation).
-For web hosting, you need at minimum A or CNAME records; for email, MX and TXT records are essential.
+The essential records are: A (maps a domain to an IPv4 address), AAAA (IPv6 equivalent), CNAME (alias to another domain, used for CDN and PaaS deployments), MX (mail server with priority), TXT (domain verification, SPF, DKIM, DMARC for email security), and NS (nameserver delegation).
+For web hosting you need at minimum an A or CNAME record.
+For email, MX records plus TXT records for SPF, DKIM, and DMARC are essential for deliverability.

 Related articles